 Dr Edward Upjohn - MBBS (Hons), MMed, FACD, FACMS

 Dr Upjohn is a Fellow of the Australasian College of Dermatologists and a Fellow of the American College of Mohs Surgery.
 He trained at The Royal Children's and Royal Melbourne Hospitals, Peter MacCallum Cancer Centre and also at the prestigious St. John's Institute of Dermatology in London.
 After finishing his training in dermatology he then travelled to Dallas, Texas where he completed a year long fellowship in dermatologic reconstructive and Mohs surgery at the University of Texas – Southwestern Medical Center.
 Mohs surgery is specialized surgery to remove skin cancers with the best tissue conservation and highest cure rate.

 Dr Upjohn is an expert in managing skin cancer and brings the latest ideas and techniques to this challenging problem.
 He has published numerous articles in peer reviewed journals, covering all areas of dermatology and has also authored a number of book chapters. .
 In addition to his private practice he has appointments at The Skin Health Institute and The Peter MacCallum Cancer Centre.

 Assoc/ Prof Victoria Mar - MBBS, FACD, PhD

-Dr Victoria Mar is a Fellow of the Australian College of Dermatologists.
+A/Prof Victoria Mar is a Fellow of the Australian College of Dermatologists.
 She trained in Melbourne at the Alfred, Austin and Royal Melbourne Hospitals and at St George's Hospital, London.
 She completed her PhD through Monash University at the Alfred Hospital and Peter McCallum Cancer Institute, investigating the clinical and molecular characteristics of nodular melanoma.
 She has recently been awared an NHMRC Fellowship.